• Skip to primary navigation

 Motherhood Isn’t What I Thought It Would Be

-It was in this moment that Ally realizes she is living her dream.
+It was at this moment that Ally realizes she is living her dream.
 That she wanted to be a mom and now she is.
 That this life she has is what she has always dreamed of doing at her age.

 It hit me hard because I can relate to so many of her feelings.

-It’s easy to get overwhelmed with the kids, to feel as if nothing you do matters and to feel like you are going to have a complete meltdown if anyone asks you for one more thing.
+It’s easy to get overwhelmed with the kids, to feel as if nothing you do matters, and to feel like you are going to have a complete meltdown if anyone asks you for one more thing.

 To feel like your life is a mess, just a big mess and you have zero direction.